Expanding Horizons in Palliative Care: Non-Malignant Conditions in Focus Conference - St Catherine's Hospice

 Confirmed session & speakers:

-· Creutzfeldt–Jakob Disease – Professor Simon Mead, Consultant Neurologist and Clinical Lead, UK National Prion Clinic based at the National Hospital for Neurology and Neurosurgery, UCLH.
+· Supportive Care and Palliative Medicine in rapidly progressive Dementia– Professor Simon Mead, Consultant Neurologist and Clinical Lead, UK National Prion Clinic based at the National Hospital for Neurology and Neurosurgery, UCLH.

 · Gastrointestinal Dystonia – Dr Susie Holt, Paediatric Palliative Care Consultant, Alder Hey Children’s NHS Foundation Trust and Claire House Children’s Hospice.